camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 - Avoid using any implementation classes from Camunda; generally, those with `\*.impl.\*` in their package name.
 - Avoid using engine plugins.

-We also recommend reviewing [BPMN elements supported in Camunda Platform 8](/components/modeler/bpmn/bpmn-coverage.md), though any feature gap will likely be closed soon.
+We also recommend reviewing [BPMN elements supported in Camunda Platform 8](/components/modeler/bpmn/bpmn-coverage.md).
+We are actively working on closing feature gaps.

 [Execution Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) and [Task Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#task-listener) are areas in Camunda Platform 8 that are still under discussion.
 Currently, those use cases need to be solved slightly differently.
 Depending on your use case, the following Camunda Platform 8 features can be used: